PX4/PX4-Autopilot/nuttx/configs/mirtoo/README.txt

   nxffs:
     This is a configuration very similar to the nsh configuration.
 This configure also provides the NuttShell (NSH).
-This configuration use UART1 which is available on FUNC 4 and 5 on connector X3 (as described for the nsh configuration).
-This configuration differs in the fillowing
+And this configuration use UART1 which is available on FUNC 4 and 5 on connector X3 (as described for the nsh configuration).
+This configuration differs from the nsh configuration in the following ways:
-    ways:

-    1) SPI2 is enabled and support is included for the NXFFS file system on the 32Mbi SST25 device on the Mirtoo board.
+    1) SPI2 is enabled and support is included for the NXFFS file system on the 32Mbit SST25 device on the Mirtoo board.
+NXFFS is the NuttX wear-leveling file system.

        CONFIG_PIC32MX_SPI2=y
        CONFIG_MTD_SST25=y